min69u/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.